 - 1. Law enforcement authorities are to be notified and confiscated drugs shall be turned over to them.
 Criminal prosecution will occur if applicable. - 2.
 Parents are to be notified and asked to report to school as soon as possible. - 3.
-Referral to Wyoming Valley Alcohol and Drug Services, Inc., 437 North Main Street, Wilkes-Barre, for assessment/evaluation.
+Referral to a local drug and alcohol prevention agencies, for assessment/evaluation.
 NOTE: Acceptance of referral is a condition for student continuance in school.
 Additionally, the student shall be required to accept and comply with all treatment recommendations. - 4.
 Suspension for ten (10) school days. - 5.
-Ten (10) page report on personal consequences of student's drug use and violation of school policy must be submitted to Wyoming Valley Alcohol and Drug Services. - 6.
+Ten (10) page report on personal consequences of student's drug use and violation of school policy must be submitted to a local drug and alcohol prevention agencies. - 6.
 Student suspension from sporting events and school activities for ten (10) days after student returns from serving ten (10) day suspension.